Dholydai/writerz-with-an-attitude/README.md

 Do Qwerty lemmings ever question their orthodoxy?
 No, swiwmming against the current is very taxing.

-Do you think single-hand writers prefer using voice recognition?
+Do you think single-hand writers should use speech-to-text?
 No, crafting written language is best experienced as a tactle exercise.

 Introducing my new sleek cases, no more chunky boxes.
-Jeff Minton, thank you for keyboard_stl_generator...
-I figured it out!
+Jeffery Minton, thank you for keyboard_stl_generator software...
+I figured out how to use it!

 Ronald Earl Walker - Inventor of the Post-Mechanical Keyboard